 - a.
 Ryan Harlow: Public Information Request.
-Mr. Harlow has submitted to Manager Schulz a public information request regarding a letter from Police Chief Pierre Gomez to Manager Schulz regarding "repeated instances of racial injustice in the workplace."
-Mr. Harlow said he was initially assured by Manager Schulz that he would receive the requested information in due course but was later was informed that based on legal advice Manager Schulz had received subsequently, this communication was classified as "privileged information" that could not be publicly disclosed.
+Mr. Harlow has submitted to Manager Schulz a public information request regarding a letter to Manager Schulz from Police Chief Pierre Gomez regarding "repeated instances of racial injustice in the workplace."
+Mr. Harlow said he was initially assured by Manager Schulz that he would receive the requested information in due course but was later was informed that based the legal advice Manager Schulz had received, this communication was classified as "privileged information" that could not be publicly disclosed.
 Mr. Harlow strongly disagrees with this interpretation of Vermont public information law and hopes that this decision will be reconsidered.
 Mr. Harlow believes that it is in the public interest that there be full transparency in this matter so that Northfield residents can be made aware of the serious allegations of widespread racism in this community. - b.
 Lorna Doney: Lynn Doney Dismissal.
 Although there has been no official announcement from the municipality, Ms. Doney has heard that Lynn Doney has been dismissed from his employment with the Northfield Ambulance Service (NAS).
-Ms. Doney believes this action is in direct response to Mr. Doney's statement at a recent Select Board meeting that when Chief Gomez wears a hooded sweatshirt rather than his uniform while on duty, Chief Gomez looks more like a "gangster" than a police officer.
+Ms. Doney believes this action is in direct response to Mr. Doney's statement at a recent Select Board meeting that when Chief Gomez wears a hooded sweatshirt rather than his uniform while on duty, Chief Gomez looked more like a "gangster" than a police officer.
 Ms. Doney believes this dismissal is unfair as everyone should be given a second chance in such circumstances.
 She also believes other community members have made racial slurs at Select Board meetings without facing similar consequences. - Sarah Path: Recent Racist Incidents.
-Ms. Path believes that racism is an C. ever-present problem in this community and she provided a list of recent examples to support this view.
-This included a black child being told to "go back to Africa" by schoolmates; the aforementioned statement that Chief Gomez looked like a "gangster" for wearing a hoodie while on duty; a publicly displayed flag that denigrated the Black Lives Matter movement; a black child being told "that's your father" when a unrelated black man passed by a group of children; a black child being called the N-word while on a school bus; and a multi-racial family being subjected to racial epithets by a passing driver.
-Ms. Path noted some of these incidents involved racial slurs made by children, which raises the question of where and by whom were they taught such behavior was acceptable.
+Ms. Path believes that racism is an c. ever-present problem in this community and she provided a list of recent examples to support this view.
+This included a black child being told to "go back to Africa" by schoolmates; the aforementioned statement that Chief Gomez looked like a "gangster" for wearing a hoodie while on duty; a publicly displayed flag that denigrated the Black Lives Matter movement; a black child being called the N-word while on a school bus; and a multi-racial family being subjected to racial epithets by a passing driver.
+Ms. Path noted some of these incidents involved racial slurs stated by children, which raises the question of where they were taught that such behavior was acceptable.
 At other times, adults directed racist language at children, which raises another issue: where can these children go for relief in this community.
-Ms. Path said one vital step that should be taken immediately to address such horrendous incidents would be for the Select Board members to be more vocal in their support for Chief Gomez and in their condemnation of such racist behavior in the Northfield community.
+Ms. Path said one important step that should be taken immediately to address such horrendous incidents would be for the Select Board members to be more vocal in their support for Chief Gomez and in their condemnation of such racist behavior in the Northfield community.